-Since adoption of the EU Savings Directive the UK's HM Revenue & Customs has succeeded in securing information on bank accounts maintained by the five leading UK high street banks through their Jersey, Guernsey, Isle of Man and Irish branches on behalf of persons resident in the UK.
-This was not done with the cooperation of the authorities in those tax havens.
+Since adoption of the EU Savings Directive the UK's HM Revenue & Customs has succeeded in securing information on bank accounts maintained by the five leading UK high street banks through their Jersey, Guernsey, Isle of Man and Irish braches on behalf of persons resident in the UK.
+This was not done with the cooperation of the authorities in those tax havens (which they all are).
 It was secured because the banks in question processed the data relating to those branches in the UK and HM Revenue & Customs exploited this fact to secure the information.